 GROUP D: DISSERTATION

 Third Year Course

 CHIN3401.
 Dissertation (12 credits)

-A dissertation will be written on a subject approved by the supervisor and the Department.
-This course is only open to students majoring in the Department of Chinese.
+A dissertation will be written on a subject approved by the supervisor and the School.
+This course is only open to students majoring in the School_of Chinese.

 Assessment: 100% coursework.